sebw/blog-old.wains.be/index.md

 - I trigger a "git pull" on my VPS from an [Alfred] workflow
 - Mkdocs starts rebuilding the documentation
 - Article is online

-## Can't find anything here?
-There is no content search engine on this platform.
-Try [this] kind of query instead, it should point you to the right page.

 ## About me
 I like building simple, powerful, resilient, secure and automated infrastructures.
 Preferably based on open tools and protocols.
 Privacy is a main concern.